 - Levaquin tablets should be used with extreme caution in CHILDREN younger than 18 years old; they may be more sensitive to its effects, especially joint and tendon problems.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Levaquin tablets while you are pregnant.
-Levaquin tablets is found in breast milk.
+Levaquin tablets are found in breast milk.
 Do not breast-feed while using Levaquin tablets.